artur-ciocanu/launch.en/help/launch-reference/managing-resources/rules.md

    >[!NOTE]
    >
-   >Adobe Experience Platform tags Client Side uses JavaScript version es5.
+   >Tags in Adobe Experience Platform uses JavaScript version es5.
 Event forwarding uses version es6.

 * **HTML:** The HTML is embedded in the main tags library. `document.write` is used to write the HTML to the document.
 If the rule has multiple custom scripts, they're written in order.